Efforts to Reduce Concomitant Opioid and Benzodiazepine Prescribing at the Lexington Veterans Affairs Medical Center

 This descriptive analysis explores the efforts of pharmacists at the Lexington Veterans Affairs MedicalCenter (VAMC) to reduce concomitant prescribing rates within their institution.
 Their approach is modeled after another VAMC within their regional cohort that reduced its number of concomitant prescriptions drastically within one calendar year.
 To assess the efficacy of pharmacist-led provider education efforts, I evaluated concomitant prescribing consultations and interventions for 50 patients.
 The results of the analysis show a numeric reduction in the number of patients receiving both opioids and benzodiazepines or Z-drugs.
 The primary goal of prescribing reduction is an increase in patient safety, but the analysis also shows potential for significant cost savings.

 Staton, Kaitlyn A., "Efforts to Reduce Concomitant Opioid and Benzodiazepine Prescribing at the Lexington Veterans Affairs Medical Center" (2018).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 306.

 Health Policy Commons, Military and Veterans Studies Commons, Pharmacy and Pharmaceutical Sciences Commons, Substance Abuse and Addiction Commons